zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/priv_beacon_cli.rst

 mesh specification.
 It is enabled with the :kconfig:option:`CONFIG_BT_MESH_PRIV_BEACON_CLI` option.

-The Private Beacon Client model is introduced in the Bluetooth Mesh Profile Specification version 1.1, and provides functionality for configuring the :ref:`bluetooth_mesh_models_priv_beacon_srv` models.
+The Private Beacon Client model is introduced in the Bluetooth Mesh Protocol Specification version 1.1, and provides functionality for configuring the :ref:`bluetooth_mesh_models_priv_beacon_srv` models.